dylangentile/Simplang/Spec.md

 };
 ```

-Simplang structs do not inherit, they are not polymorphic, and cannot have any member functions (as of right now).
-An exception to the member function rule is the allowance of constructors and destructors (they are not required).
+Simplang structs do not inherit, they are not polymorphic, and cannot have any member functions.

-All members of structs are public (for now.
-Maybe friend functions for private?)
+All members of structs are public w/i the module.

+That is, `struct MyStruct : private` means that the struct is private to other modules, but its members all still public

 ### Detailed types: